mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   after the same delay.
 Getting feedback from users and getting it fast is critical for efficient product development though – nobody wants to hear they've been heading in the wrong direction for 2 weeks already.
-- **Larger, Riskier, Deployments:** Finally, legacy release processes lead to deployments becoming unnecessarily large and risky.
+- **Larger, riskier deployments:** Finally, legacy release processes lead to deployments becoming unnecessarily large and risky.
 As many, unrelated changes accumulate in the `develop` branch within each interval between two releases, those unrelated changes are all deployed together.
 That means that more things